walmartlabs/concord-website/docs/plugins/ansible.md

 The `ansible` task can export a list of variable names from the Ansible execution back to the Concord process context with the `outVars` parameters

-The Ansible playbook has to use the `register` statement to make the variable available.
+The Ansible playbook can use the `register` or `set_fact` statements to make the variable available:

 ```yaml
 - hosts: local